 Preparing dinner for the family can be a stressful task.
 Trying to keep your kids entertained whilst cooking dinner could mean that you forgot to check the clock when you have put your dinner in the oven.
-Make your evening simpler by setting a kitchen timer with the Google Assistant.
+Make your evening simpler by setting a kitchen timer with Google Assistant.
 Just say “OK, Google set a pizza timer for 20 minutes.”

 Find your phone:

-We’ve all experienced the sheer panic when you are just about to leave the house and can’t find your phone.
+We’ve all experienced sheer panic when you are just about to leave the house and can’t find your phone.
 Luckily, Google Assistant is here to help.
 Just say “OK, Google, find my phone”.
-The virtual assistant will then give you the option to ring or call your phone on full volume, even if it’s set to ‘do not disturb’ mode.
+The virtual assistant will then give you the option to ring or call your phone at full volume, even if it’s set to ‘do not disturb’ mode.